Frequently Asked Questions

 Why do people go to therapy?

 Ultimately, there is no “right” reason to seek therapy.
-If you’re considering engaging in therapy, that’s reason enough to reach out.
+If you’re thinking about it, that’s reason enough to reach out!

 What is a Licensed Marriage and Family Therapist?
 Do I have to be married or bring my family in with me?